Originally posted July 12:

 The Elusive zone could represent a bulk tonnage style deposit that could move the needle for this near-term producer/developer/explorer in a big way.

 Initially, GMTN management was intent on establishing itself as BC’s next Gold and Silver producer.
-Now, with a goal of bumping up its current high-grade resource—651,000 ozs Measured & Indicated plus 159,000 ozs Inferred—to a million AuEq ounces by this fall, the Company is intent on becoming BC’s next million ounce Gold and Silver producer.
+Now, with a goal of bumping up its current high-grade ounce count—651,000 ozs Measured & Indicated plus 159,000 ozs Inferred—to a million AuEq ounces by this fall, the Company is intent on becoming BC’s next million ounce Gold and Silver producer.

 We stand to watch.